 Under broken access control, an attacker can access user accounts and operate as a user or admin in the system.
 The attacker can view sensitive files, change access rights, or modify other users’ data.
 Penetration testing can be used to detect unintended access controls.
 Additionally, to reduce the ability of an attacker to access your controls, remove unused accounts and apply a multi-factor authentication to all the access points.

-6) Security Misconfigurations
+6) Security Misconfiguration Errors

 Security misconfigurations are among the most common issues that occur in web application development.
-This is caused by default or incomplete configurations, unused pages, misconfigured HTTP readers, unprotected directories, and open cloud storage.
+This OWASP vulnerability is caused by default or incomplete configurations, unused pages, misconfigured HTTP readers, unprotected directories, and open cloud storage.
 To avoid security misconfiguration on all the applications, operating systems, libraries, and frameworks a security configuration and upgrade should be performed regularly.

 7) Cross Site Scripting (XSS)